1,000+ Opportunities

 Be a part of the good we’re growing by contributing to one of our funds or opening your own philanthropic fund.

-Based on current listing details, eligibility includes: K-6th grade lead/primary classroom teachers in Nebraska Public Schools.
-Funding must be used in the classroom (indoor or outdoor) and cannot be used for field trips or after-school programs.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: K-6th grade lead/primary classroom teachers in Nebraska Public Schools.
+Confirm the full requirements in the official notice before applying.